Henry Shefflin: Recognition

 In the build-up to Shefflin's bid for a ninth All-Ireland medal, former Tipperary hurler and manager Babs Keating wrote: "If he can do that he can go down as the greatest hurler in every way.
 If he can do that it is a record that I can't see ever being surpassed."

 Joe Canning, the player Shefflin pipped to the Hurler of the Year award in 2012, stated: "Henry is the best player that has every played and his nine All-Ireland medals speaks for itself.
 Everybody models themselves on him because he is the ultimate team player and everyone wants to be like him...There is no doubt about it – everybody wants to have him on their team.
 He is probably the best hurler that has ever played."

 Eddie Keher, a six-time All-Ireland medallist and the man who Shefflin surpassed as the top scorer of all-time, stated: "Henry Shefflin is the greatest hurler of all time.
 He's a most sporting player and he's competitive."

 Contemporary Waterford hurler John Mullane wrote: "I can't speak highly enough of Shefflin either.
 Henry is simply irreplaceable and the measure of the man is his ability to bounce back from serious injuries in recent years to get himself fully fit for the championship."

 When asked who he considers to be Ireland's greatest ever athlete, former Ireland rugby captain Brian O'Driscoll said: "That would be the hurler Henry Shefflin, this guy has been an absolute phenomenon for the last 12,13 years.
 He’s won nine All-Ireland championships with his county and they’re not easy to come by."

 In 2016, Gerry Davis won the Hennesy Portrait Prize and was commissioned by the National Gallery of Ireland in 2017 to paint a portrait of Shefflin, which is now displayed in the portrait gallery.

 Managerial career

 Ballyhale Shamrocks

 On 12 December 2017 it was announced that Shefflin would act as co-manager of the Ballyhale Shamrocks senior team alongside his brother Tommy.
 The Shamrocks won Kilkenny Senior Hurling Championship and Leinster Senior Club Hurling Championship in 2018 before winning the 2019 All-Ireland Senior Club Hurling Championship Final.

 On 23 January 2020, it was reported that Shefflin had stepped down as manager of the Ballyhale Shamrocks senior team.

 Thomastown

 In November 2020, Shefflin was appointed manager of the Thomastown intermediate team.

 Galway

 On 20 October 2021, Shefflin was announced as the new manager of the Galway senior hurling team.

+On 3 July 2024, Shefflin departed his role as Galway senior hurling manager after three seasons.

+Kilkenny

+In September 2025, Shefflin was named as the new manager of the Kilkenny Under-20 team.